valerieshoker/mokunoru/README.md

-hi! this is my first real coding project: a chrome extension called Moku-Noru. the title is a wordplay on one of my favorite things (bonus points if you can guess it!!)
+hi! this is my first real coding project: a chrome extension called Moku Noru. the title is a wordplay on one of my favorite things (bonus points if you can guess it!!)

 this project is a calming productivity tool built for brains that get overwhelmed easily — designed especially with my own ADHD in mind. everything here is meant to be visually soft, minimal, and functional without friction.